andrealorenzon/testo_tesi/tesi.md

 $$
 Predicted\ positive\ condition\ rate = \frac{TP+FP}{TP+FP+TN+FN}
 $$
 which identifies the proportion of the total population correctly identified.
 Two other commonly used index is $F1$ score and Matthews correlation coefficient.
+Is this case there is no need of considering a threshold for algorithms that outputs a probability score, instead of the guessed class.

-More informative visualizations of model performances can be given not by indices, but by plots, like Receiver Operating Characteristics and $Precision$ vs $Recall$ plots, that deserves a dedicated description in the following sub-chapters.
+More informative visualizations of model performances can be given not by indices, but by plots, like Receiver Operating Characteristics and $Precision$ vs $Recall$ plots and associated indexes like Area Unde the Curve (AUC), that deserve a dedicated description in the following sub-chapters.

 Additional metrics that can be extracted from CM are